 A GSA Schedule Contract is an indefinite-delivery, indefinite-quantity (IDIQ) contract that falls under the GSA’s Multiple Award System (MAS).
-The purpose of GSA Schedule Contract is to eliminate paperwork and bureaucracy therapy assisting federal employees in purchasing products and services at pre-negotiated prices and terms.
+The purpose of GSA Schedule Contract is to eliminate paperwork and bureaucracy, assisting federal procurement employees in purchasing products and services at pre-negotiated prices and terms.

-Approximately 14,400 firms have a GSA Schedule Contract.
-There are approximately 12,000 small businesses and 2,400 large businesses with GSA Schedule Contracts.
+Approximately 14,400 firms have a GSA MAS Contract.
+There are approximately 12,000 small businesses and 2,400 large businesses with GSA Federal Contracts.

 Approximately 11 million different goods and services.

-Generally an GSA Schedule remains in place for a five year period.
+Generally a GSA Contract remains in place for a five year period.
 It can be renewed three times for twenty years total in contract life.

-There are several factors that determine the amount of time it takes to obtain a GSA Schedule Contract.
-Once you have submitted all of your document for approval to the GSA.
+There are several factors that determine the amount of time it takes to obtain a GSA MAS Contract.
+Once you have submitted all required documents for approval to the GSA.
 Then the GSA schedule goes through a multi-step approval process.
 Review times range from three to five months.
-There is an expedited process if the GSA Schedule is initiated through a federal agency request is approximately four weeks.
+There is an expedited process if the GSA federal supply is initiated through a federal agency request, which is approximately four weeks.

-Generally a firm applying for a GSA Schedule must have had at least 25,000 in sales over the prior two years in the industry in which they are seeking the GSA Contract.
+Generally a firm applying for a GSA Contracts must have had at least 25,000 in sales over the prior two years in the industry in which they are seeking the GSA Contract.

-There is no set industry that is best for doing well within the GSA Schedule System.
-The largest two industries are IT, with approximately 35% of 8(a) firms; in Information Technology with approximately 30% of 8(a) firms.
+There is no one-size-fits-all answer to this, as the performance largely depends on the market dynamics and federal demand.
+However, data suggests that IT and Professional Services are the dominant players.
+Specifically, 35% of 8(a) firms are in the Information Technology sector, while 30% operate within Professional Services.
 Both of these industries tend to do well within the federal 8(a) space, however many niche industries out-preform these more mainstream industries.

-A GSA Schedule can greatly aid an 8(a) firm in the marketing of its goods and services.
-This is because GSA Schedules are the predominant method of purchasing most federal procurement officers go, in order to do market research.
-Past studies have shown that 8(a) certified firms do 3-times the amount of business of that a non-8(a) firm showing the advantage of the combination.
+A GSA Multiple Award Schedule can greatly enhance an 8(a) firm in the marketing of its goods and services.
+This is because Schedule contracts are the predominant method of purchasing most federal procurement officers choose, in order to do market research.
+Past studies have shown that 8(a) certified firms achieve 3 times the amount of business than a non-8(a) firm, showing the advantage of the combination.

-eBuy is an online procurement tool only for GSA Schedule holders that is used by procurement officers to facilitate the request for quotes on proposals for products and services by federal buyers.
-The average eBuy procurement is sent to seven GSA Schedule holders of which between three and four responds.
+eBuy is an online procurement tool only for GSA Contract holders that is used by procurement officers to facilitate the request for quotes on proposals for products and services by federal buyers.
+The average eBuy procurement is sent to seven GSA Schedule holders of which between three and four respond.

-83% of firms with GSA Schedules are small business and 37% of GSA revenue is with small business.
+83% of firms with GSA MAS are small business and 37% of GSA revenue is with small business.